Botnang: Local architecture

+Regular events

 Every summer a street festival is organised by club members of A.R.G.E.
 Botnang.
 This takes place on the streets along Marktplatz/Griegstraße/Franz-Schubert-Straße on the last Saturday before schools break up for the summer holidays.

 The A.R.G.E. also organises an annual Christmas Market held on the Saturday preceding the 1st Advent.
 Until 2005 this always took place on Alte-Stuttgarter-Straße.
 In 2006 the Christmas Market moved to Griegstraße.

 The Lantern Procession takes place annually in the middle of October and attracts up to 800 participants.
 The procession takes place in two waves through the brightly decorated old town of Botnang, culminating on the open area next to the modern sports hall with a huge bonfire.

 Notable people from Botnang

 Jürgen Klinsmann was manager of the Germany national football team from 2004 until 2006.
 During his playing career he was part of the German squads that won the FIFA World Cup in 1990 and UEFA European Football Championship in 1996.
 Klinsmann grew up in Botnang where his family ran the Klinsmann bakery until 2020.